-How does the Amendment support or implement the Local Planning Policy Framework, and specifically the Municipal Strategic Statement?
+How does the amendment support or implement the Local Planning Policy Framework, and specifically the Municipal Strategic Statement?

+The Local Planning Policy Framework (LPPF) contains objectives and strategies that are relevant to the amendment.
+In particular, the amendment supports the following objectives:

-The Amendment supports the objectives and the strategies in Clause 21.06-2 of the Municipal Strategic Statement by conserving places of identified heritage significance.
-The Amendment also supports the objectives of Clause 22.04 (Heritage Places within the Capital City Zone Policy) of the Local Planning Policy Framework, which seek to conserve, promote and protect places of heritage value within the Capital City Zone.
+Clause 21.06-2 (Heritage) of the Municipal Strategic Statement which seeks to conserve and enhance places and precincts of identified cultural heritage significance.

+Clause 22.04 (Heritage Places within the Capital City Zone) of the LPPF which seeks to conserve and enhance all heritage places as well as to promote the identification, protection and management of aboriginal cultural heritage values.

-Does the Amendment make proper use of the Victoria Planning Provisions?
+Does the amendment make proper use of the Victoria Planning Provisions?

-The Amendment makes proper use of the Victoria Planning Provisions.
-The Schedule to the Heritage Overlay is the proper Victorian Planning Provision tool for the introduction of heritage controls over a place identified to be of heritage significance.
+The amendment makes proper use of the Victoria Planning Provisions (VPP).
+The Heritage Overlay is the proper VPP tool for the introduction of heritage controls over a place of heritage significance.
+The amendment makes proper use of the incorporated documents to clearly outline the heritage significance of the place affected by the amendment.